 Get More out of Your Family History Research

-This is the second post utilitzing two handouts I created for a family history fair my husband and I were asked to staff.
+This is the second post utilizing two handouts I created for a family history fair my husband and I were asked to help staff.
 Please read the other post, Top 10 Things to Avoid in Family History Research.

 Ask Your Family for Help.
 They may know more than you think!